-- 2.330 Fundamentals of Salesmanship (3 Class Hrs/Wk)

-An analysis and evaluation of the salesman of today and the role he plays in our economic life are made during this course.
+- 2.330 Fundamentals of Salesmanship (3 Class Hrs/Wk) Term Units 3 An analysis and evaluation of the salesman of today and the role he plays in our economic life are made during this course.
 The principles and techniques of selling constitute the areas covered in this course.
-Detailed attention is given to both inside and outside selling activities. - 2.331 Federal Income Tax (3 Class Hrs/Wk) Term Units 3
+Detailed attention is given to both inside and outside selling activities. - 2.331 Federal Income Tax (3 Class Hrs/Wk) Term Units 3 A study of income tax law and the record-keeping necessary for income tax purposes.

-A study of income tax law and the record-keeping necessary for income tax purposes. - 2.340 Consumer Economics (3 Class Hrs/Wk) Term Units 3 Considers the basic principles underlying the nature of consumer credit, savings institutions, insuronce and annuities, real estate, income taxes, investment outlets, and estate planning.
-Case study method is emphasized. - 2.400 Real Estate Principles I (3 Class Hrs/Wk)
+2.340 Consumer Economics (3 Class Hrs/Wk) Term Units 3

+Considers the basic principles underlying the nature of consumer credit, savings institutions, Insurance and annuities, real estate, income taxes, investment outlets, and estate planning.
+Case study method is emphasized.

+2.400 Real Estate Principles I (3 Class Hrs/Wk) Term Units 3 A fundamental course to prepare for entry into the real estate industry, includes

-A fundamental course to prepare for entry into the real estate industry.
-Includes economic, social, and legal bases of real estate transactions, factors of property rights, taxation, real estate instruments, finance, and property ownership.
-Prerequisite: None. - 2.402 Real Estate Law (3 Class Hrs/Wk)
+A fundamental course to prepare for entry into the real estate industry, includes economic, social, and legal bases of real estate transactions, factors of property rights, taxation, real estate instruments, finance, and property ownership.
+Prerequisite: None.

+2.402 Real Estate Law (3 Class Hrs/Wk) Term Units 3

 A practical study of Oregon Real Estate Law emphasizing the more complex aspects of ownership, use and transferability of real estate as encountered by brokers and others who deal with real property.
-Covers contracts, title, deeds, teases, liens, covenants, conditions, restrictions, easements, estates, probate, and landlord-tenant relationships.
+Covers contracts, title, deeds, leases, liens, covenants, conditions, restrictions, easements, estates, probate, and landlord-tenant relationships.
 Includes a review of significant Oregon cases.
 Prerequisite: Real Estate Principals I and II.
 May be taken concurrently with Real Estate Principles II.

-2.404 Real Estate Practices (2 Class, 3 Lab Hrs/Wk) Term Units 3

-Covers the phases of day-to-day operations in real estate sales and brokerage such as procedures of listing, prospecting, advertising, and financing.
-The closing process, escrow, and sales methods and techniques are treated, with emphasis on the ethics, legal responsibility and function of the braker and salesman.
+- 2.404 Real Estate Practices (2 Class, 3 Lab Hrs/Wk) Term Units 3 Covers the phases of day-to-day operations in real estate sales and brokerage such as procedures of listing, prospecting, advertising, and financing.
+The closing process, escrow, and sales methods and techniques are treated, with emphasis on the ethics, legal responsibility and function of the broker and salesman.
 Prerequisite: Real Estate Principles I and II.
-May be taken concurrently.

-2.406 Real Estate Finance (3 Class Hrs/Wk)
+May be taken concurrently. - 2.406 Real Estate Finance (3 Class Hrs/Wk) Term Units 3